Alice Austen: Photography

-Relationships and later life
+Later life

 Alice Austen's gravestone in Moravian Cemetery.

-In 1897, Austen met Gertrude Tate, a teacher from Brooklyn, while on vacation in the Catskills.
-They soon began a romantic relationship, with Tate moving into Clear Comfort in 1917, with the permission of Austen's aunt.
 Austen continued to take photographs of her home and friends, and of her travels in Europe with Tate, though many of her film negatives from the 1920s and 1930s were never printed.
 Austen was an active member of Staten Island society, founding the Staten Island Garden Club and participating in the Staten Island Bicycle Club.
 She is said to have been the first woman in Staten Island to own a car.
 In 1929, Austen lost her savings in the Wall Street crash, and she and Tate financially struggled throughout the Great Depression.
 The two women worked to support themselves, with Tate offering dance classes and the brief establishment of a tea room in their home.
 In 1944, Austen was forced to sell Clear Comfort, and the pair was evicted from the house in 1945.
 Austen and Tate moved into an apartment in St. George, Staten Island, where they lived until 1949, when it became too difficult to care for Austen's arthritis.
 She was subsequently declared a pauper by the state and transferred to the New York City Farm Colony in Castleton.
 Tate moved to Jackson Heights, Queens to live with her family, who disapproved of her relationship with Austen.

 In 1951, historian and former LIFE magazine writer Oliver Jensen discovered her photographs, which had been transferred to the Staten Island Historical Society.
 Jensen helped publish the photos in LIFE and other magazines, helping raise enough money to transfer Austen to a private nursing home.
 The Staten Island Historical Society also sponsored "Alice Austen Day" featuring the first public exhibit of Austen's work.
 Austen died on June 9, 1952, following a stroke.
 She was buried in her family's plot in Moravian Cemetery in Staten Island, and despite their wish to be buried together, Tate was buried in Cypress Hills Cemetery in Brooklyn after her death in 1962.

+Personal life

+In 1897, Austen met Gertrude Tate, a teacher from Brooklyn, while on vacation in the Catskills.
+They soon began a romantic relationship, with Tate moving into Clear Comfort in 1917, with the permission of Austen's aunt.
+There are no records of Austen having identified her sexuality but in 1951 she said that her that she believed that her being "too good at sports, photography, and mechanics" meant young men had never found her attractive.
+There is evidence that Austen had relationships with other women before becoming involved with Tate.